NOVA-FOR-SOFTWARE/licences-fecabasket.web/SERVER_CONFIG.md

 mkdir template.fr.conf
 ```

-You can change `template.fr` by what you want either your app url (recommended) or just the name of your project `template-vue.conf`.
+You can change `template.fr` by what you want either your app url (recommended) or just the firstName of your project `template-vue.conf`.
 But this must end with `.conf` extension.

 - Open the file using `vi`